TMDLs and Their Implementation

 The Total Maximum Daily Load (TMDL) Program works to improve water quality in rivers, lakes, and estuaries in Texas.

-TMDLs are developed for surface waters that are quality-limited due to a pollutant or adverse condition.
+TMDLs are developed for streams, lakes, and bays that are quality-limited due to a pollutant or adverse condition.
 Based on the environmental target in the TMDL, the state develops an implementation plan to mitigate sources of pollution within the watershed and restore impaired uses.
-A TMDL is like a budget for pollution—determining the extent to which pollutant concentrations must be reduced to meet quality standards.
+A TMDL is like a budget for pollution—determining how much is too much of a particular pollutant.
+In other words, it estimates the amount (or load) of a pollutant that a body of water can receive and still support its assigned uses.

 The TMDL program is authorized by and created to fulfill the requirements of Section 303(d) of the federal Clean Water Act and its implementing regulations.